eloquia/kikis-adventure/readme.md

 ### Dev Mode

-This repo has everything needed to run the game as a
+This repo has everything needed to run the game as a browser-based game too!
+After installing dependencies, you can run `npm run start`

 ### Prereqs